nihonmiah71/miningsimple-system-overview/README.md

 The outline of the setup is as follows

 1. Installation of external programs
-2. Python Set Up
+2. cloning repository
-3. cloning repository
+3. Python Set Up
-4. Anki Set Up
+4. Anki and Addons Set Up

-5. Addons Set Up
+<details><summary>1.
+Installation of external programs</summary>

 You have to download and install the following programs:
 necessary: 7Zip,Git,Anki,mpv Player,Chrome recommended:Deskpins, VisualStudioCode, Firefox